mstksg/inCode/copy/entries/monad-plus-3.md

 ~~~

 1. The type signatures of the helper functions we will be using.
-2.  `findSolutions` is going to be the all succesful plans after `n`
+2.  `findSolutions n` is going to be the all succesful plans after `n`
     moves.
 3. Let `p` be a plan after `n` moves have been added to it.
 4. End the journey unless `p` is a solution (all characters are on the east